peterdorffler/deHomTop808/README.md

 ## Acknowledgments

-The authors acknowledge the financial support from the InnoTop VILLUM investigator project through the Villum Foundation and nTopology inc. Furthermore, the authors would like to express their gratitude to Federico Ferrari for valuable discussions during the preparation of this work.
+The authors acknowledge the financial support from the InnoTop VILLUM investigator project through the Villum Foundation and nTopology inc. Furthermore, the authors would like to express their gratitude to Dr. Federico Ferrari for valuable discussions during the preparation of this work.